Sharma-IT/playwright-stable-locator/README.md

 The key components of this library are:

 1. **StableLocator** - The core class that implements the stability detection logic
-2. **enhanceLocator** - A function that enhances Playwright's Locator with stability methods
+2. **createStableLocator** - A function that creates a Playwright Locator with stability methods
 3. **setupStableLocatorSupport** - A helper function to initialize the stability detection functionality

 ### Understanding Animation Detection